 - Business Intelligence, Analytics, Big data - organisational aspects

 - Data visualisation (for non-IT business professionals and other knowledge workers)

 - Business Process Management

 - Human-centric knowledge management

-Marjanovic, O & Dinter, B 2018, 'Learning from the history of Business Intelligence and Analytics Research at HICSS – A Semantic Text Mining Approach', Communications of the Association for Information Systems, vol. 43.View/Download from: UTS OPUS or Publisher's site
+Marjanovic, O & Dinter, B 2018, 'Learning from the history of Business Intelligence and Analytics Research at HICSS – A Semantic Text Mining Approach', Communications of the Association for Information Systems, vol. 43.View/Download from: Publisher's site

 Marjanovic, O & Cecez-Kecmanovic, D 2017, 'Exploring the tension between transparency and datification effects of open government IS through the lens of Complex Adaptive Systems', Journal of Strategic Information Systems, vol. 26, no. 3, pp. 210-232.View/Download from: Publisher's site